 But how do I let her know I’m interested if I don’t look at her?

-Second, don’t bullshit me.
-If you were staring at us for the sole purpose of making us aware that you’re interested, you wouldn’t try to hide the fact that you’re doing it 99% of the time.
-You’d try to make eye contact – which, by the way, doesn’t mean your eyes making contact with our body parts.
+Seriously, though, if you’re only staring at us for the purpose of making us aware that you’re interested, you wouldn’t try to hide the fact that you’re doing it.
+You’d try to make eye contact – which doesn’t mean your eyes making contact with our body.
 It means making contact with our eyes that we also have.

 I get that many of you are visual creatures who’d happily spend all day staring at titties and asses and legs and shoulders and faces and hair and whatever else you can get your grubby little ocular paws on.
 Just know when to look away.